We look in-depth at IR35 Off-Payroll Reform and how your temporary workers will be assessed and their status therefore determined.

-We’ve advised about the legislation changes, and how to start to prepare for IR35, but this next article looks in-depth at how your temporary workers will be assessed and their status therefore determined.
+We’ve advised about the legislation changes, and how to start to prepare for IR35, but this next article looks in-depth at how your temporary workers will be assessed and their employment status therefore determined.

-As mentioned last week, you can already check whether the off-payroll working/IR35 rules will apply to your contractors by using the HMRC’s Check Employment Status for Tax (CEST) tool.
+You can already check whether the off-payroll working/IR35 rules will apply to your contractors by using the HMRC’s Check Employment Status for Tax (CEST) tool.
 But what criteria are behind this tool, and how will your contractor’s status be determined?

 There are four main tests to determine whether a contractor falls within the scope of IR35: